googlefonts/glyphsets/Lib/glyphsets/slices/README.md

 https://www.unicodeconference.org/presentations-42/S5T3-Sheeter.pdf describes how and why these strategies were developed.

+**Please do not modify the slicing strategies here, collaborate with the Google Fonts eng team for that**

 ## File format

 The files given here are text protos using the following proto definition: